Fall 2017 Enrollment

-Whatever their majors, students at Western engage with the professional world.
+Whatever their major, students at Western engage with the professional world.
 Western students have access to and guidance about a variety of internships.

 Whatever their interests, Western provides every student with the tools to engage in hands-on learning in the professional world.

 447 total freshman enrollment

 Admissions Deadlines for 2018-19 Admission

 Rolling Admission?
 Yes

 Rigor of secondary school record